GClunies/data-engineering-zoomcamp/01-docker-terraform/2_docker_sql/README.md

 ```

 ### Docker-Compose
-Instead of running the containers separately, we can use `docker-compose` to run them together.
+Instead of running separate commdands to initialize the postgres and pgAdmin containers and connect them to the same network, we can use `docker-compose` to run them together.
 The `docker-compose.yml` file in this directory defines the services (postgres and pgAdmin) and their configurations.

 Run it:
 ```bash
 docker-compose up
 ```

+If you look in Docker Desktop, you will see a Docker 'stack' with two containers running: `postgres` and `pgadmin`.
+You can access pgAdmin at `localhost:8080` and login with the email and password you specified in the `docker-compose.yml` file.

 Run in detached mode:
 ```bash